Women Who Fought Against Inequality

-Back in Josephine’s day, child prostitution and international sex trafficking were worst that it is today.
+Back in Josephine’s day, child prostitution and international sex trafficking were worst than it is today.
 Everybody chose to keep their mouth shut to avoid trouble but not Josephine Butler.
-Madame tussaud showed her passion through sculpture, but Josephine showed her empathy towards women by fighting for them.
+Madame Tussaud showed her passion through sculpture, but Josephine showed her empathy towards women by fighting for them not just for a black friday computer deals.
 She campaigned against these issues regardless the threat it may cause.
 She questioned the double standards of her society and fearlessly faced powerful people to fight for women’s rights.

 Elizabeth Fry (1780-1845)

 Wherever you place a woman, she will spread the love.
-Prisons during 1700 were brutal and inhumane much worst than amsterdam zoo.
+Prisons during 1700 were brutal and inhumane much worst than Amsterdam zoo and some cheap goedkope hotels Amsterdam bij centraal station.
 When Elizabeth saw the poor condition of the inmates, she was compelled to act.
 She fought for the rights of the inmates.
 She believed that people in prison should be treated right too.
 After her campaigns, she was named to be the “Angel of Prisons”.
 It only proves that women are needed in dire situations and places to provide light and wisdom.

 Mary Wollstonecraft (1759 - 1797)

 Mary Wollstonecraft is one of the first feminists in the world who fought against discrimination.
 She wrote a famous book called, A Vindication of the Rights of Woman.
 In her book, she stated that women should be liberated through education.
 Her writings are still available in canal bus Amsterdam roundtrip tour.
 She inspired many women of her generation to rally against the limiting beliefs of society about women.